scgbern/scgpico/content/research/CommunityExplorer.md

 ---
-Title: CommunityExplorer: A Framework for Visualizing Collaboration Networks
+Title: 'CommunityExplorer: A Framework for Visualizing Collaboration Networks'
 ---
 #CommunityExplorer: A Framework for Visualizing Collaboration Networks
 #Abstract